 REFERRAL AND DISCOUNT WEBSITES

-While these agents certainly have that option to discount their work to earn your business, it is prudent to understand how this process works and the potential impact it can have on your home buying or selling experience.
+While these agents certainly have the option to discount their work to earn your business, it is prudent to understand how this process works and the potential impact it can have on your home buying or selling experience.

-CAN YOU TRUST REFERRAL WEBSITES
+CAN YOU TRUST REFERRAL WEBSITES?

 Referral websites for real estate agents are simply advertising sites.
 Obviously, their marketing strategy is to promote agents in your area who they say have stellar reputations and can be trusted to do a great job for you.
-However, a monthly subscription and/or referral fee paid may be the only qualifications required to be listed on most of these sites.
+However, a monthly subscription and/or paid referral fee may be the only qualifications required to be listed on most of these sites.
 Some sites may include an additional requirement of no misconduct marks noted on the agent’s license.

 REPUTABLE ORGANIZATIONS OFFERING A DISCOUNT

 There are companies, such as USAA, who offer a flat discount when you use their registered agents.
-In an organization known for its loyalty to customers or overall positive reputation, this may seem like a great option.
-Again, remember that “their” agents are little more than Agents who are paying to market through them.
+In an organization known for its loyalty to customers and overall positive reputation, this may seem like a great option.
+Again, remember that “their” agents are little more than agents who are paying to market through them.
 As a result, agents gain access to loyal followers who trust the company’s recommendations.

 United Veterans Home Loans also operates in this way.
 In some cases, these companies promote the benefit of having an “assigned” agent.
 In reality, an “assigned” agent is identified as the one next up in the queue.

-If the agent you want to use is not on their “referral” list, they might discourage you from using that agent and instead redirect you to one who pays a kickback to the company. (i.e. a monthly referral fee and/or cut of the commission in exchange for guaranteed leads)
+If the agent you want to use is not on their “referral” list, they might discourage you from using that agent and instead redirect you to one who pays a kickback to the company (i.e. a monthly referral fee and/or cut of the commission in exchange for guaranteed leads).